-There’s always a certain amount of pressure to conform to the type of computers used on a network at home or work.
-Macs, however, can join any network either wirelessly or with an Ethernet cable and function perfectly.
-In fact, as described here, if the other computers use Windows, you can easily load this and have the clear advantage of running the Mac OS X v10.5 Leopard system as well.
+There’s always a certain amount of pressure to conform to the computers used on a network at home or work.
+Macs, however, can join any network either wirelessly or with an Ethernet cable and function ideally.
+As described here, if the other computers use Windows, you can quickly load this and have the clear advantage of running the Mac OS X v10.5 Leopard system.

-It’s a load off your mind to be able to trust a Mac’s resistance to viruses and spyware.
-Just as important is the confidence you can have in a Mac’s reliability.
+It’s a load off your mind to be able to trust Mac’s resistance to viruses and spyware.
+Just as necessary is the confidence you can have in Mac’s reliability.
 Unlike many PC manufacturers, Apple creates both the hardware and software of each Mac.
 This results in computers that are not a combination of different brands but holistic units.

 The main advantages of this approach are consistent performance and high working speeds.
 When you switch on a Mac, it comes to life far more quickly than a PC, which takes a while to check the different aspects of its system.
 A Mac also crashes or freezes far less often than a PC because its components and applications work so well together.

-This is not to suggest that you must use Apple brand peripheral devices such as printers, cameras, and hard drives.
-On the contrary: Apple installs hundreds of peripheral drivers in each Mac so that it recognises most peripherals the moment you connect them wirelessly or via the USB or FireWire ports.
-This means you speed up the whole process of using a new device for the first time and also keep the Mac’s hard drive free of additional software.
+This suggests that you must use Apple brand peripheral devices such as printers, cameras, and hard drives.
+On the contrary: Apple installs hundreds of peripheral drivers in each Mac so that it recognizes most peripherals the moment you connect them wirelessly or via the USB or FireWire ports.
+This means you speed up the process of using a new device for the first time and keep Mac’s hard drive free of additional software.

 Ease of use

 Such ease of use is a characteristic cited by owners as one of Mac’s chief benefits.
-Everything about a Mac is coordinated to produce a computer that fulfils a wide-ranging set of tasks in as simple a manner as possible, without compromising creativity and fun.
-From the clarity of the display and ergonomic features of the keyboard, to the most sophisticated graphics software, Apple has made each Mac’s hardware and software simple and accessible.
-This is why Macs prove so popular in schools and colleges.
+Everything about a Mac is coordinated to produce a computer that fulfills a wide-ranging set of tasks in as simple a manner as possible, without compromising creativity and fun.
+From the clarity of the display and ergonomic features of the keyboard to the most sophisticated graphics software, Apple has made each Mac’s hardware and software simple and accessible.
+This is why Macs prove so widespread in schools and colleges.